 In this project, digital history, and in particular digital mapping, has become a significant part of thinking through research questions.
 He is working with Auburn University’s digital librarians to build a portal for students interested in investigating the literary and scientific output of Napoleon’s expedition to Egypt, 1798-1802.

 As well as teaching World History I and II, Dr. Kingston teaches courses on early modern and modern Europe, including 3000-level courses on European Explorations, Modern France, and Paris and the French Revolution; 5000-level courses on the Enlightenment and Revolution, 1715-1815 and Nineteenth-Century Europe, 1815-1918; and graduate seminars on Science and Society in Modern Europe (in 2011), the French Revolution (in 2009 and 2015), and Place and Space in Nineteenth-century France (2017).
 He has also been given plenty of opportunities to teach Senior Thesis and the graduate Historical Methods course.

 Dr. Kingston welcomes graduate applications from students interested in the social, cultural, and intellectual histories of the French Revolution and nineteenth-century France, including the history of science, technology, and the material history of place and space.
-Previous M.A. students have worked on a range of topics, including railway networks and the political culture of provincial cities, 1851-1918, and industrial kitchens, food production, and labor during the Third Republic.
-Students interested in working with Dr. Kingston as an advisor are encouraged to contact him in advance of submitting an application.
+Previous M.A. students have worked on a range of topics, including railway networks and the political culture of provincial cities, 1851-1918, and the politics of the Luxembourg Commission in the first months of the 1848 Revolution.
+Students interested in working with Dr. Kingston as an advisor are strongly encouraged to contact him in advance of submitting an application.

 Bureaucrats and Bourgeois Society: Office Politics and Individual Credit in France, 1789-1848 (Palgrave Macmillan, 2012).